shoutout-labs/shoutout-labs.github.io/README.md

 ### Questions or Problems ?

-if you run into any difficulties or can't get something to work.
+If you run into any difficulties or can't get something to work.
 Don't hesitate to contact us via <support@getshoutout.com>.
 We would love to help you out.

 <small>Copyright © 2017.
 ShoutOUT Labs.
 All Rights Reserved.</small>